jezzsantos/automate/docs/authoring.md

 ### Add code template commands

 !!! abstract "Concept"
-* A "Code Template Command" is simply a type of automation that executes a "Code Template".
+    A "Code Template Command" is simply a type of automation that executes a "Code Template".
 This automation must be wired up to a "Code Template", and a "Code Template" must have a "Code Template Command" wired to it, to be applied in any use-case.
 This kind of command is responsible for deciding how to render the "Code Template" into the target codebase (where in the codebase, and how its named).
-* After a code template is rendered into a codebase, an "Artifact Link" is defined for the location of the rendered code.
+    After a code template is rendered into a codebase, an "Artifact Link" is defined for the location of the rendered code.
 This link is then tracked and maintained on subsequent executions of this command.
 This is useful if rendered files are later renamed, or the `--targetpath` property of this command changes.

 To add a new code template command to any element/collection in the pattern: `automate edit add-codetemplate-command "<CODETEMPLATENAME>" --aschildof "{<ANEXPRESSION>}" --targetpath "~/apath/afilename.anextension"`

 - The `<CODETEMPLATENAME>` is the name of an existing code template that must exist on the `--aschildof` element/collection.

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the command to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the command to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) of an existing element/collection in the pattern.

 - The `--targetpath` value describes the full path (including filename and file extension) of the code file when the command is applied.
-It can start with a `~` character to indicate that the path will be relative to codebase where the toolkit will be installed.
+It can start with a `~` character to indicate that the path will be relative to the codebase where the toolkit will be installed.
 It can also be an absolute file path on the target machine (harder to predict).
 This expression may also contain [Templating Expressions](reference.md#templating-expressions) (relative to the element/collection of the value of `--aschildof`), that will be resolved when the command is applied.

 - The `--isoneoff` optionally defines that the rendered code template will only be generated if it does not already exist on the local machine in the specified location with the specified name.
 Typically, this means that the code template is only rendered the first time the command is executed.
 The default is `false`.